JaydenKayes/JaydenKayes/README.md

 - 🌱 I’m currently learning digital technology
 - 💞️ I’m looking to collaborate on work
 - 📫 How to reach me don't
-- 😄 Pronouns: ze, zer
+- 😄 Pronouns: ball, sacks
 - ⚡ Fun fact: I dislike you bitch

 <!---